 The first step is to close all the running processes of the target Adware to allow its removal.
 Rkill is the silver bullet to completely halt all the malicious processes running at the time on your computer.

-It is a simple open and close application which automatically kills all the malicious tasks running in the background.
-Alternatively, you can open the Windows Task Manager and manually kill all the tasks named as DNS adware but the sheer number of processes and the possible presence of other malicious tasks makes it faster and more convenient to use Rkill.
+It is a simple open and close application that automatically kills all the malicious tasks running in the background.
+Alternatively, you can open the Windows Task Manager and manually kill all the tasks named as DNS adware.
+However, the sheer number of processes and the possible presence of other malicious tasks makes it faster and more convenient to use Rkill.